pulumi/docs/reference/pkg/nodejs/@pulumi/gcp/container/index.md

 </div>
 <h3 class="pdoc-member-header" id="NodePoolState-region">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/container/nodePool.ts#L289">property <b>region</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/container/nodePool.ts#L209">property <b>region</b></a>
 </h3>
 <div class="pdoc-member-contents" markdown="1">
 <pre class="highlight"><span class='kd'></span>region?: <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#Input'>pulumi.Input</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String'>string</a></span>&gt;;</pre>

-The region in which the cluster resides (for regional clusters).
+The region in which the cluster resides (for regional clusters). `zone` has been deprecated in favor of `location`.
-This property is in beta, and should be used with the terraform-provider-google-beta provider.
-See [Provider Versions](https://terraform.io/docs/providers/google/provider_versions.html) for more details on beta fields.

 </div>
 <h3 class="pdoc-member-header" id="NodePoolState-version">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/container/nodePool.ts#L295">property <b>version</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/container/nodePool.ts#L218">property <b>version</b></a>
 </h3>
 <div class="pdoc-member-contents" markdown="1">
 <pre class="highlight"><span class='kd'></span>version?: <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#Input'>pulumi.Input</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String'>string</a></span>&gt;;</pre>

 The Kubernetes version for the nodes in this pool.
 Note that if this field and `auto_upgrade` are both specified, they will fight each other for what the node version should be, so setting both is highly discouraged.
+While a fuzzy version can be specified, it's recommended that you specify explicit versions as Terraform will see spurious diffs when fuzzy versions are used.
+See the `google_container_engine_versions` data source's `version_prefix` field to approximate fuzzy versions in a Terraform-compatible way.

 </div>
 <h3 class="pdoc-member-header" id="NodePoolState-zone">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/container/nodePool.ts#L299">property <b>zone</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-gcp/blob/master/sdk/nodejs/container/nodePool.ts#L223">property <b>zone</b></a>
 </h3>
 <div class="pdoc-member-contents" markdown="1">
 <pre class="highlight"><span class='kd'></span>zone?: <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#Input'>pulumi.Input</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String'>string</a></span>&gt;;</pre>

-The zone in which the cluster resides.
+The zone in which the cluster resides. `zone` has been deprecated in favor of `location`.

 </div>
 </div>